 - Can I reduce the sugar?

 This carrot cake recipe already calls for less sugar than a regular cake.
-You can reduce it to 1 cup (from 1 1/2 cups) but I wouldn’t go further than that.
-Reducing sugar also reduces moist-ness so unless you want a dry cake, don’t go overboard and reduce it to 1/2 cup or some small amount.
+Reducing sugar also reduces moist-ness so unless you want a dry cake, I wouldn’t recommend reducing it even more.

 - How can I make the frosting dairy-free?